This article may contain links from our partners.

 2. Medical sonographer

-A sonographer is the person who uses ultrasound to look at organs and tissues inside the body.
+A sonographer is a person who uses ultrasound to look at organs and tissues inside the body.
 They can help with diagnosis and treatment of medical conditions, but they don’t actually diagnose or treat patients themselves.

 Sonographers work in hospitals, doctors’ offices and other medical settings.